flatmax/buildroot.rockchip/README.md

 Insert your sdcard into your drive and make sure it isn't mounted.
 Write the image to the disk.

-NOTE: The following command will overwrite any disk attached to /dev/sdg
+NOTE: The following command will overwrite any disk attached to $OF
 NOTE: Be super careful here!

 ```